whediger/glavanizeFilmsRemake/README.md

 # glavanizeFilmsRemake
-This is a remake of a site I was working on.
+I am refactoring a site I was working on a while ago.

 ## this site uses
   * Express